 Morgan Computational Psycholinguistics Lab

 The Computational Psycholinguistics Lab, directed by Dr. Emily Morgan, studies human sentence processing.
 The lab asks how people combine words and phrases to make larger phrases and sentences, how people comprehend the structure and meaning of these sentences in real-time, and how people make use of probabilistic expectations during language comprehension.
 A cornerstone of their approach is the integration of computational models -- to formalize and quantify theories -- with experimental psycholinguistic methods -- to test the model predictions against human data.
-In addition to investigating language processing, we also studying processing in other cognitive domains such as music and programming languages.
+In addition to investigating language processing, we also study processing in other cognitive domains such as music and programming languages.

 Corina Cognitive Neurolinguistic Research Lab